Universal Analytics Reaching End of Life: What You Need to Know

 Universal Analytics will reach the end of life on July 1, 2023, at which point Google will stop collecting data on UA.
 If you are currently using Universal Analytics, it is recommended that you migrate to GA4 before the end-of-life date to ensure that the tracking on your website happens uninterruptedly, and to take advantage of the new features and functionality available in GA4.

 To migrate from Universal Analytics to GA4, you will need to create a new property in your Google Analytics account and configure it to use the GA4 tracking code.
 You will then need to update any custom tracking code, integrations, reports and other configurations that you have set up in UA to GA4.
 Once you have completed the migration, you can retire your Universal Analytics property and tracking code.
+Please see the checklist we have prepared to assist you in the migration

 The historical data will be available in Universal Analytics after the end-of-life for at least 6 months, and you can still use that in read-only mode.
 UA captures no new data after it reaches the end of its life.
 We recommend you set up GA4 now along with UA to track the website analytics in GA4 and then take steps to migrate the custom configurations and reports to GA4.
 Once UA reaches the end of life, you can remove the UA tracking code from your website.